Adventures in Fiction: Fred Saberhagen

 Reading these books, one can easily see the influence on Dungeons & Dragons, with its early penchant for mixing-and-matching elements from both traditional fantasy and science fiction literature.
 It’s also easy to see that by intentionally hewing the Dungeon Crawl Classics system back to the original inspirational sources of Gygax’s Appendix N literature, many of these genre-mashing DNA threads have ended up hale and hearty in DCC RPG as well.
 And of course, one cannot long contemplate mutated creatures, lost ancient technology, semi-sentient animals, and god-like AIs without taking the next logical step — an entire game system devoted to that precise genre, such as the Mutant Crawl Classics RPG.

 Sound enticing?
 To celebrate Fred Saberhagen’s and perhaps explore these concepts via fantastic role-playing with paper, dice, and pencil, be sure and check out DCC #79: Frozen in Time, DCC #84: Peril on the Purple Planet, DCC #87: Against the Atomic Overlord, and of course the Mutant Crawl Classics RPG line.

-And as we mentioned, DCC: Empire of the East is now live on Kickstarter!
+DCC: Empire of the East is now available everywhere!
 Officially licensed by the estate of Fred Saberhagen, this hardcover sourcebook offers everything you need to play DCC RPG campaigns in the world of the Empire of the East.
-Head on over and show your support today!
+You can grab it over on the online store right now!